Lot No. 249 (film): Production

 The film was produced by Adorable Media for BBC Arts, with Mark Gatiss continuing the tradition of adapting a classic ghost story for the BBC for transmission at Christmas.
 Kit Harington and Freddie Fox were announced as having the lead roles in October 2023.
 Later that month the cast list was expanded by Colin Ryan, John Heffernan, James Swanton, Jonathan Rigby and Andrew Horton.
 Filming took place in Hertfordshire in 2023.

 Broadcast

 Its first broadcast was in the UK on BBC Two on 24 December 2023.

+Reception

+Pat Stacey in The Irish Independent described it as succeeding "in raising the kind of chills the classic 70s episodes provoked."